daneshbadlani/CSCI297-Test2/README.md

 With the **logistic regression model**, we used three features to help with the classification of admission.
 We decided on a C value of 100 because that allowed us to maximize the metrics, and C at 100 was a balance between allowing points to be erroneous but not having too many.
 The random state of the model does not matter.
 The type of algorithm used to optimize the model did not matter much because out of the four algorithms the model could use (newton-cg, sag, saga, lbfgs), due to the multiple features being considered, they all concluded with the same metric scores, and we chose 'lbfgs' in the end.
 We also chose a multi-class option of 'ovr' because we want to classify a binary value (admitted or not) for each feature that was considered.

 SVM and logistic regression did have the same performance across the four metrics that we measured, but we determined that logisitc regression is the better model to use over SVM because it is a less computationally expensive model.
-This decision could be re-evaluated if we gather more data and find that SVM is a better algorithm to use.
+This decision could be re-evaluated if we gather more data and find that SVM yields better results.

 ### Resources